-Graduate School programs endeavor to offer advanced indepth education to individuals seeking specialized knowledge and skills in a particular field.
+Graduate School programs endeavor to offer advanced in-depth education to individuals seeking specialized knowledge and skills in a particular field.
 Graduate students are encouraged to further develop speaking and writing competencies, and to enhance high level thinking abilities including application and synthesis.
-Expertise in the examination of ethical and value-laden issues in various fields in an important component of graduate education at Seattle University.
+Expertise in the examination of ethical and valueladen issues in various fields is an important component of graduate education at Seattle University.